Document Digital Tools

 I began attending the Friday noon meetings of the Oglala Lakota College (OLC) Math, Science, and Technology Department, which has included a collaboration on Tribal boundary maps, gathered in the R package landmapr.
 I was asked to be a senior advisor for the ESIIL Stars program and am assisting with the OLC team.

-I attended the CU Boulder EarthLab course on Earth Data Analytics.
-To help me understand and organize code and ideas, I developed the landmapy package.
-My notes on Python and related topics developed during the course are in Python References, Python Coding Strategy, and Environmental Systems References, now gathered in this repository.
+The 2024-25 CU Boulder EarthLab course on Earth Data Analytics helped learn to organize Python code and ideas.
+I developed these into the landmapyr package.
+My notes on Python and related topics developed during the course are in Python Language and Environmental Systems, now gathered in this repository.

-My learning about AI agents and tools is evolving, including the repository sysgenAnalysis.
+My learning about AI agents and tools continues to evolve.
 Initial thoughts on so-called artifical intelligence are in my blog about Jaron Lanier’s There is no AI.
-References about the concept and evolution “AI” tools are in AI.md.
+Ideas and notes on the concept and evolution of “AI” tools are in the AI (“Artificial Intelligence”) pages.

 Migrated to GitHub Pages on 2026-06-16 with help of Convert Markdown to GitHub Pages by Nicolas Vanhoren.
 Modified theme in _config.yml to just-the-docs.